B2B Marketing Attribution for Beginners

 UTM parameters are the most common way to capture touchpoints online.

 These parameters hold details about marketing campaigns and attach to a website’s URL.
-After a conversion event occurs, you can store this information in your database.
+Once a conversion event occurs, you can store this information in your database.

-Businesses also have the option of choosing more sophisticated web analytics tools.
+Businesses can also opt for more sophisticated web analytics tools.

-By adding tracking scripts to a website’s code, these tools promise to give a better understanding of the buyer’s journey.
+By adding tracking scripts to a website’s code, these tools promise a deeper understanding of the buyer’s journey.
 Prominent examples include Google Analytics and B2B-specific vendors like Dreamdata.
-Popular CRMs such as HubSpot usually offer web analytics capabilities as well.
+Popular CRMs such as HubSpot typically offer web analytics capabilities as well.

-You can also find touchpoints by asking leads where they first heard about your business.
+You can also uncover touchpoints by asking leads where they first heard about your business.

-Self-reported touchpoints are often gathered by adding a field to website forms.
-They can also be collected by asking during demos or sales calls.
+Self-reported touchpoints are often captured by adding a field to your website forms.
+They can also be collected during demos or sales calls.

 Weighting and grouping touchpoints